 Everything you need is in this kayak anchor kit, so you don’t need to search for necessary parts separately.
 Though, getting a trolley kit for it is helpful.
 What makes it a bit off is the small and white buoy as it can easily get lost in the water.
 Nonetheless, it doesn’t interfere with making this an effective kayak anchor.

 5. YakGear Anchor

 Fishing doesn’t go well with a grapple anchor because it makes a lot of noises.
 For this reason, I chose YakGear’s inverted mushroom type among the list of kayak fishing anchors.
-As I continue to use this, I got to know that it’s one of the best small anchors for shallow waters.
+As I continue to use this, I got to know that it’s one of the most favorite small anchors for shallow waters.

 I love how it’s easy to handle.
 This anchor sinks so it can keep my kayak angler in a certain area.
 It can hold up even though there are light winds at the lake that I usually visit.
 I was impressed when my kayak remained in place despite the tidal changes in the gulf.

 The expertise of this fishing kayak can be seen in how it holds on to muddy and weedy bottoms.
 It will never get caught up with plants and roots.
 Fishing and docking are no longer difficult whenever I’m at the lake or river.
 I wasn’t wrong to have this as a kayak anchor for river fishing.